r-wasm/webr/README.md

 A `dist` directory is created which when finished contains the R WASM files and an `index.html` file ready to serve an R REPL.

+### Building on macOS Ventura 13.0+

+At the time of writing the version of R used as the base for webR does not build cleanly using the macOS Ventura development SDK.
+If you are not using the included `Dockerfile` to build webR, the following extra setup must be done before starting the build process,

+ * Install the GNU version of the patch program: e.g. `brew install gpatch`
+ * Ensure the development target is set to version 12.0 in the current environment:
+   `export MACOSX_DEPLOYMENT_TARGET=12.0`.

 ## Demo

 A demo of the resulting R REPL can be found at https://webr.gwstagg.co.uk/